 Classes and curricula vary from school to school, but MBA students can expect courses to move from general to specific and lower level to higher level as they progress.
 Some schools have prerequisite classes students must take at the beginning of their program; others have required class sequences for MBAs and other business master’s programs.
 Some programs, such as the MBA program at Auburn University, are only three semesters long, plus a summer internship; others are more than the traditional four semesters.

 Here is a look at the University of South Carolina MBA curriculum, which requires students to progress through a sequence of classes.
-Unlike many other universities, UofSC divides semesters up into 7-week blocks for some classes and uses the full 14 weeks for others.
-UofSC also schedules classes in the summer, which many other programs keep open for internship opportunities, and has an additional fall semester at the end, making the program 2.5 years long.
+Unlike many other universities, UofSC divides semesters up into seven-week blocks for some classes and uses the full fourteen weeks for others.
+UofSC also schedules classes in the summer, which many other programs keep open for internship opportunities, and has an additional fall semester at the end, making the program two-and-a-half years long.

 First year, first semester